christophfranke/signal-chain/README.md

 > While primitives theoretically work with Objects and Arrays, it is strongly discouraged to use those, because change is detected on assignment.
 There is no deep proxy that will listen for changes of the Object properties or Array elements.
 If you want to work with Objects and Arrays, use instead `$.listen.key` or `$.each`.

-We can also listen to changes of the counter.
+We can listen to changes of the counter.
 ```typescript
 const disconnect = counter.listen(newValue => {
    console.log('new value:', newValue) // logs: new value: 1